 For each CD’s artwork that I archive I put everything in one folder per CD.
 I believe in having a standard naming convention for files and folders, this means that in the future if you want to automate things like unzipping them it will be much easier.

 My experience is that the biggest problem when archiving a CD is the quality of the disk itself – often it will have scratches or pin holes meaning a perfect rip is not possible.
 So the first thing I do is RIP the CD using Archiving a CD using Exact Audio Copy (EAC).
-If the CD rips ok then and only then, do I start archiving the artwork.
+If the CD rips without error then and only then, do I start archiving the artwork.

 There is a lot of effort required to archive the artwork of a CD and it is a bit pointless if the rip doesn’t work 🙂